Sailor Moon SuperS: The Movie: Production

 Originally, Kunihiko Ikuhara envisaged that Sailor Uranus and Sailor Neptune were going to be the main characters in the SuperS film, and it was going to be independent of the main series.
 Sailor Neptune was going to be in a deep sleep at the end of the world, and Sailor Uranus would have had to steal the talismans from the Sailor Soldiers to revive her.
 However, both Ikuhara and producer Iriya Azuma left the series.
-Ikuhara's concepts were later used in Revolutionary Girl Utena.
+Ikuhara later reused these concepts in Revolutionary Girl Utena.

 The film was produced with the same staff from the previous film, with Hiroki Shibata acting as a director, and Hisashi Kagawa in charge of character design and animation direction once again.
 SuperS writer Yōji Enokido wrote the script for the film.
 Original creator and mangaka, Naoko Takeuchi provided the character concept for the antagonist, based on Pied Piper of Hamelin.

 Release

 Japanese release

 The film was released in Japanese theaters on December 23, 1995.

 The Japanese Blu-ray collection of the three films was released on February 7, 2018, with this film titled Pretty Guardian Sailor Moon SuperS: The Nine Sailor Guardians Unite!
 Miracle of the Black Dream Hole.